Terms of Agreement

 Member Clubs

-GKC is comprised of the following member clubs:, Cataraqui Golf and Country Club, Gananoque Curling Club, Garrison Golf and Curling Club, Napanee & District Curling Club, and Royal Kingston Curling Club.
+GKC is comprised of the following member clubs:, Cataraqui Golf and Country Club, Gananoque Curling Club, Napanee & District Curling Club, and Royal Kingston Curling Club.
+In 2023 Garrison Golf and Curling Club closed its curling facilities and was no longer considered to be a member club.

 Resignation